 GUIDING PRINCIPLE:

-5.1 Provides a socio-emotionally safe and supportive environment that is free of bullying and harassment for youth
+5.1 Provides a supportive environment where youth can express themselves without fear of judgment, that is free from bullying and harassment

-5.2 Offers regular opportunities for youth to engage in physical fitness and build health and nutrition knowledge and skills
+5.2 Offers regular opportunities for youth to engage in physical fitness and build health and nutrition skills and knowledge

-5.3 When suitable to program duration, incorporates nutrition snack and/or meal options, if provided
+5.3 When suitable to program duration, incorporates nutritious snack and/or meal options if provided

 5.4 Communicates with families to ensure that staff are aware of the individualized needs and special health concerns of youth